ChiatzenW/CRC-generator/README.md

- # Generate CRC model image from prompt inputs.
+ # Generate CRC model image from toml source.

 ## Usage:

-Modify the toml file to change the source.
+Modify the crc_classes.toml to change the source.

 Add a new section for a new class.
 Then follow the format "responsibility"="collaborator"